teambit/bit/scopes/workspace/variants/variants.docs.md

 }
 ```

-## Variants configurations
+## Variants Flags

-### propagate
+### Propagate

-Configurations set on one group of components are inherited by its sub-groups (in a CSS-like manner).
+When using directory selectors, configurations set on one group of components are inherited by its sub-groups (in a CSS-like manner).
 For example, `components/react/ui` will inherit configurations from `components/react`.
-To prevent this from happening, set the `propogate` value of a group of components to `false`.
+To prevent this from happening for specific set of inheritors, set the `propogate` value of an inheriting group of components to `false`.
-Once bit see `"propagate": false` it takes the configuration for this group, and stop propagate.
+Once bit see `"propagate": false` it takes the configuration for this group and does not inherit.

 ```json title="workspace.json
 "teambit.workspace/variants": {